moul/bits.manfred.life/posts/immortal-ideas/index.md

 TODO: A portrait of Coluche with a subtle background image of "Les Restos du Cœur" in action.

 Coluche, a beloved French comedian, envisioned a world where hunger was not a perpetual struggle.
 His initiative, "Les Restos du Cœur", began as a simple idea to provide free meals to the needy.
 Today, it has grown into a nationwide movement, exemplifying how a single compassionate idea can spark widespread humanitarian efforts.

-This section could explore the current impact of "Les Restos du Cœur", perhaps with statistics or personal stories to show its enduring relevance.
+TODO: Explore the current impact of "Les Restos du Cœur", perhaps with statistics or personal stories to show its enduring relevance.

 ### L'Abbé Pierre and Emmaus